 - Close lusrmgr.msc tool.

 - Reboot Windows to make changes take effect.

-- Once you reboot, you will see the new user name everywhere including on the lock screen and in the start menu.
+- Once you reboot, you will see the new user name everywhere, including the lock screen and the start menu.

 That is it.
 As you can see, it is nothing complicated to rename user accounts in Windows 10 and 11.